 Groups are a maximum of six to eight and will be held either at the temple in Malvern or on Zoom.
 The next books are below.

 Each week you will be asked to read a specified number of pages and then write a reflection of your experience of what you’ve read – a few paragraphs is fine.
 You can include any questions you have, anything you found helpful, anything you disagreed with and anything the chapters made you think about in your own life.
 Once or twice a course you will also be asked to write a ‘Dharma Glimpse’ (read about these here).
-You will post these writings in a private forum on our website where you can read other people’s reflections before the start of each meeting.
+You will post these writings in a private forum on our website where you will read other people’s reflections before the start of each meeting.

 During the meeting (either at the temple or on Zoom) you will take turns to make comments on other people’s reflections – what did you like about what they wrote?
 What did they make you think about in your own life?
 How might you answer any questions they have?
 Regardless of how much experience you have in Buddhism, we are all expected to learn from each other in these groups – we are all learning how to be better students, and we are all trying to find ‘beginner’s mind’.